Β-Melanocyte-stimulating hormone

 β-Melanocyte-stimulating hormone (β-MSH) is an endogenous peptide hormone and neuropeptide.
 It is a melanocortin, specifically, one of the three types of melanocyte-stimulating hormone (MSH), and is produced from proopiomelanocortin (POMC).
 It is an agonist of the MC1, MC3, MC4, and MC5 receptors.

-B-melanocyte-stimulating hormone is artificially generated because it does not exist in humans naturally.
+It contains 23 amino acid residues.

-β-MSH is also to decrease food intake in animals such as rats, chicken due to the effect of proopiomelanocortin (POMC).
+β-MSH is also known to decrease food intake in animals such as rats, chicken due to the effect of proopiomelanocortin (POMC).
 Research was performed to see the effect β-MSH has on chicks, and it has been found that chicks responded with a decrease in food and water intake when treated with β-MSH.
 The experiment showed that β-MSH causes anorexigenic effects in chicks.